ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

 ## PetClinic Pipeline

-When we deployed the PetClinic application using the `From Git` option in the [PetClinic Up and Running](upandrunning.md) section, we chose to create a basic pipeline.
-We'll start with this pipeline and edit it to add new functionality for our use case.
+When you deployed the PetClinic application using the `From Git` option in the [PetClinic Up and Running](upandrunning.md) section, you chose to create a basic pipeline.
+You'll start with this pipeline and edit it to add new functionality for your use case.

 Navigate to the `Pipelines` tab in the `Developer` perspective on the left and then click the three dots to the right of the pipeline name (`spring-petclinic`) and choose `Edit Pipeline`. ![Pipeline Image](../images/Part1/EditNewPipeline.png)

 ## Ensure MySQL Database Deployed for each Run

-This will bring us to the Pipeline Builder UI where we can edit our pipeline.
-Here we will make sure the MySQL database is configured according to our specification before the `build` task.
+This will bring you to the Pipeline Builder UI where you can edit your pipeline.
+Here you will make sure the MySQL database is configured according to your specification before the `build` task.

 1. Add a `mysql-deploy` task in parallel to the `git-fetch` task.
     ![Add Parallel MySQL](../images/Part1/mySQL_ParallelTask.png)